crabnebula-dev/devtools/README.md

 Another approach is to pipe other logging system through `tauri-plugin-devtools` via the `attach_logger` function, which register the logging system to receive log records propagated by this plugin's tracing subscriber.
-The following snipet demonstrates how to use the `attach_logger` function for compatibility between `tauri-plugin-devtools` and `tauri-plugin-log`:
+The following snippet demonstrates how to use the `attach_logger` function for compatibility between `tauri-plugin-devtools` and `tauri-plugin-log`:

 ```rust